-FSU geographers draw on both spatial and human-environment traditions to explain our rapidly changing world and develop relevant interventions.
-Common to our work are underlying concerns for sustainability and interdisciplinary thinking that combines social, ecological, physical, and economic knowledge.
-We apply a wide array of conceptual perspectives and methodological techniques to address problems of significant societal importance.
-Faculty and their students identify with one or more of five thematic clusters:
+FSU geographers conduct research and educate students about the interlinked social and environmental challenges of our changing world.
+We aim to equip people the knowledge necessary to develop relevant interventions.
+Common to our work are underlying concerns for sustainability and integrative thinking that combines information from the natural, social, human-environment, and information sciences.
+We apply a wide array of conceptual perspectives and methodological techniques to address problems of significant societal and environmental importance.
+Faculty and their students identify with one or more of four thematic clusters:

-Critical Geographies of Autonomy and Liberation (Wright, McCreary, Bledsoe)
+Critical Geographies of Autonomy and Liberation (McCreary, Ponder, Gergan, Wong)

 The contemporary world is marked by long struggles by oppressed groups against entrenched forms of inequality.
 The subfield of critical geography analyzes the structures of domination and highlights how historically marginalized groups resist oppression, create spaces of autonomy, and fight for liberation.
-Our department particularly emphasizes the struggles of Black and Indigenous peoples against the legacies of colonialism and chattel slavery in the Americas.
-We demonstrate how the deep and enduring histories of white supremacy and settler colonialism continue to structure the lives of Black and Indigenous peoples.
-However, we stress that Black and Indigenous peoples retain agency and continue to produce spaces of autonomy, where liberatory desires can be fostered, where the descendants of enslaved and colonized populations can reassert their humanity, and where alternative forms of community relations can be remembered and reimagined.
+Our department particularly focuses on the deep and enduring histories of colonialism, environmental racism, ableism, and white supremacy and their effects on the lives of Black, Indigenous, and disabled peoples.
+We also highlight the struggles of Black, Indigenous, and disabled peoples against the legacies of colonialism, ableism, and chattel slavery.
+We stress that Black, Indigenous, and disabled peoples retain agency and continue to produce spaces of autonomy, where liberatory desires can be fostered, where the descendants of enslaved and colonized populations can reassert their humanity, and where alternative forms of community relations can be remembered and reimagined.

-Climate Change, Risk and Society (Elsner, Lester, Pau, Uejio, Zhao, McCreary)
+Climate Change, Risk, and Society (Elsner, Lester, Pau, Uejio, Zhao, McCreary, Wong)

 Climate change is poised to reconfigure relationships between people and the biophysical and built environments on which they depend.
 Our research addresses the physical processes that underpin climate change, as well as the impacts of climate change on households and communities, public health, local economies and natural habitats.
 Examples of recent work include quantifying the increasing intensity of the strongest tropical cyclones worldwide, examining the impact of coral bleaching on fishing and tourism, and investigating the effects of extreme heat events on U.S. neighborhoods and households.